NBISweden/grave/README.md

 - Running in unfiltered graph mode utilises *K*-mer profiling of the reads to sample representative haplotypes from the graph for mapping, read more [here](https://www.nature.com/articles/s41592-024-02407-2) and [here](https://github.com/vgteam/vg/wiki/Haplotype-Sampling).

 > [!IMPORTANT]
-> See the above section, users should consider (or test) whether an unfiltered graph is appropriate for their samples
+> See the above section, users should consider (or test) whether an unfiltered graph is appropriate for their samples.

 - To build an unfiltered graph, run `MiniGraph-Cactus` with option: `--haplo` (`--giraffe` is not required).